 My sweet children at church have my heart.
-They reflect our Father in vibrant ways and it is one of my deepest joys to plant seeds in their lives!
+They reflect our Father in vibrant ways, and it is one of my deepest joys to plant seeds in their lives!

 God has blessed me in ways I have not deserved this year.
 His mercy and grace overwhelm me.
-He, more than anyone else, sees the best and worse in me.
+Jesus, more than anyone else, sees the best and worse in me.
 Yet, He loves me more than anyone else ever could.

 God is more than my faithful Father.
 He is my best friend.

 Today I embark on chapter seventeen of my life.
 It is honestly crazy to think I am already this old!
-I am blessed beyond my wildest dreams and am overflowing with thankfulness for all God has given me!
+I am blessed beyond my wildest dreams and am overflowing with thankfulness for all God has given to me!
 My life is not my own.
 This World is not my home.
-I pray I spend each minute of my life intentionally, making the most of every opportunity for Christ.
+I pray I spend each minute of my life intentionally making the most of every opportunity for Christ.